 • Jane Wesman Public Relations, New York, New York

 • Caplan Communications LLC, Rockville, Maryland

 • Bernie Ilson Inc., New York, New York

 • BJC Public Relations, Arizona

 • Kahn Travel Communications, Rockville Centre, New York

 • Apples & Oranges Public RelationsNew York, New York

-Here we offered several helpful advice that, supposedly, will make the process of negotiations run smoothly.
+Here we offered some helpful advice that hopefully, will make the process of negotiations with book promotion companies run smoothly.

 The main idea is that you should remain cool-headed and control your emotions not to damage a deal.

 Also, try to understand the opinion of the other party and stay positive.